 A Swell of CAR-T Companies in 2018

-Are there other CAR-T cell companies that should be on this list?
-Mention in the comments section below.
+What other CAR-T cell companies that should be on this list?
+Mention them in the comments section below.